Rose Cottage is a picture-perfect retreat built from local red brick, with plenty of character inside and out.

 The separate dining room has another open fire and the fully equipped, modern kitchen is the ideal place to rustle up some breakfast as you enjoy the views over the lovely garden.

-Rose Cottage has a particularly pretty garden that's large and safely enclosed, with a picnic table and outdoor lighting making it a great place to unwind in the evening after a busy day walking in the Lakes or exploring Eden Valley.
+Rose Cottage has a particularly pretty garden that's large and safely enclosed, with a picnic table and outdoor lighting making a great place to unwind in the evening after a busy day walking in the Lakes or exploring Eden Valley.

 On street parking is available outside the cottage.